b-lukaszuk/julia_luzne_zadanka/experiment1/contents/julia_first_encounter.md

 sco(s)
 ```

 Here I declared a variable that stores my mock grades.
+The variable type is `Vector`.
+You can think of a vector as a [rectangular cuboid](https://en.wikipedia.org/wiki/Cuboid#Rectangular_cuboid) box with drawers (smaller [cube](https://en.wikipedia.org/wiki/Cube) shaped boxes).
+The drawers are labeled with consecutive numbers (indices) starting at 1 (but we will get to that in a moment).
 The `{Float64}` part indicates that each element is of type `Float64`.
 Just like with the variables declared before also here the type declaration is optional.
 I could declare the variable without `{Float64}` or `::Vector{Float64}` part.
 The variable contains `jl length(myMathGrades)` grades in it, which you can check by typing `length(myMathGrades)` in a Pluto's cell.

 You can retrieve a single element of the vector by typing `myMathGrades[i]` where `i` is some integer.
 E.g.